seththoenen/seththoenen.github.io/Inspec/02-workstation-setup.md

 Set-ExecutionPolicy RemoteSigned;
 iwr https://chocolatey.org/install.ps1 -UseBasicParsing | iex
 ```
-Note: you may have to close your Powershell window before using Chocolatey.
+Note: you may have to close and reopen your Powershell window before using Chocolatey.

 <h3>Install Ruby</h3>
 Once you have Chocolatey installed you can use it to install Ruby.
 To do this run the below code snippet in a PowerShell window.

 ```
-choco install Ruby
+choco install ruby
 ```

 <h3>Install InSpec</h3>
-Once you have ruby installed, you can use it to install the InSpec gem.
+Once you have Ruby installed, you can use it to install the InSpec gem.
 To do this run the below code snippet in a PowerShell window.

-Note: you may have to close your Powershell window before using the `gem` command.
+Note: you may have to close and reopen your Powershell window before using the `gem` command.
 ```
 gem install inspec
 ```

+Note: you may have to close and reopen your Powershell window before using the InSpec gem.

 After you have installed InSpec, open a new PowerShell window, type `inspec` and press enter.
-If you are presented with an error message, you haven't installed InSpec.
-Otherwise, if you get output that looks similar to the below snippet, you have installed InSpec successfully.
+You should get output that looks similar to the below snippet, you have installed InSpec successfully.

 ```
 Commands:
-  inspec archive PATH                # archive a profile to tar.gz (default) ... inspec check PATH                  # verify all tests at the specified PATH inspec compliance SUBCOMMAND ...   # Chef Compliance commands inspec detect                      # detect the target OS inspec env                         # Output shell-appropriate completion co... inspec exec PATHS                  # run all test files at the specified PATH. inspec help [COMMAND]              # Describe available commands or one spe... inspec init TEMPLATE ...           # Scaffolds a new project inspec json PATH                   # read all tests in PATH and generate a ... inspec shell                       # open an interactive debugging shell inspec supermarket SUBCOMMAND ...  # Supermarket commands inspec vendor                      # Download all dependencies and generate... inspec version                     # prints the version of this tool
+  inspec archive PATH                # archive a profile to tar.gz (default) ... inspec artifact SUBCOMMAND ...     # Sign, verify and install artifacts inspec check PATH                  # verify all tests at the specified PATH inspec compliance SUBCOMMAND ...   # Chef Compliance commands inspec detect                      # detect the target OS inspec env                         # Output shell-appropriate completion co... inspec exec PATHS                  # run all test files at the specified PATH. inspec habitat SUBCOMMAND ...      # Commands for InSpec + Habitat Integration inspec help [COMMAND]              # Describe available commands or one spe... inspec init TEMPLATE ...           # Scaffolds a new project inspec json PATH                   # read all tests in PATH and generate a ... inspec shell                       # open an interactive debugging shell inspec supermarket SUBCOMMAND ...  # Supermarket commands inspec vendor PATH                 # Download all dependencies and generate... inspec version                     # prints the version of this tool

 Options: